phamtuanchip/mailfilter/README.md

 		  <port>{your-proxy-port}</port>
 		</proxy>
 	  </proxies>
-- 6.2) could not get tomcat clean server for deployment in the phase of build it will get clean tomcat from repository and deploy with bundle war jar define in 'package' module
+- 6.2) Could not get clean tomcat server for deployment in the phase of build it will get clean tomcat from repository and deploy with bundle war jar define in 'package' module
 	in this case you could execute these :
 	 Windows OS :  'mvn-pkg.bat'
 	 Linux|Mac OS  'mvn-pkg.sh'

+- 6.3) Could not build because mongodb does not start Make sure you start mongodb server before you would like to build project because all unit test with mongodb implementation will be fails
+       Please back to step 2.1) to check and start the mongodb server.
+I notice that you should empty all content in 'data/db' before to build.
+- 6.4) Could not run server because mongodb does not start This case same as in step 6.3) please make sure you finish step 2.1) before you start tomcat server
-- 6.3) if you get stuck by any other problem you could try to get fully tomcat bundle I shared in this link https://drive.google.com/folderview?id=0Bw2eZ8CfkgNBRFh0NENsTHQtSXc&usp=sharing and select to download the 'tomcat' bundle.
+- 6.5) if you get stuck by any other problem you could try to get fully tomcat bundle I shared in this link https://drive.google.com/folderview?id=0Bw2eZ8CfkgNBOG1VWElCUC1nYTA&usp=sharing and select to download the 'tomcat-mongo' bundle.
 It's the fastest way to have demonstrate without any development steps after get tomcat bundle, go to 'tomcat\bin' and execute :
 	Windows : 'gatein.bat run'
 	Linux|Mac OS : 'gatein.sh run'

-- 6.4) Could not start server because some port already is use, this server will take all the port define in tomcat\conf\server.xml 8005 : shutdown application
+- 6.6) Could not start server because some port already is use, this server will take all the port define in tomcat\conf\server.xml 8005 : shutdown application
 	 8080 : http port